wonknu/generator-adfab-playground/README.md

 ```
 Also the body tag will have ng-app attribut on it

-the generator will had bower to add:
+the generator use bower to add:
 - AngularJS (~1.2.21) & angular-bootstrap (~0.11.0) & angular-touch (~1.2.21)
 - jQuery (1.*)
 - bootstrap (3.*) & respond.js (for IE8 support)